5-HIAA is a urine test that measures the amount of 5-hydroxyindoleacetic acid (5-HIAA). 5-HIAA is a breakdown product of a hormone called serotonin.

 How the Test is Performed

 A 24-hour urine sample is needed.
-You'll need to collect your urine over 24 hours in a container provided by the laboratory.
+You'll need to collect your urine over 24 hours in a container provided by the lab.
 Your health care provider will tell you how to do this.
 Follow instructions exactly.

 How the Test will Feel